jhpyle/docassemble/_docs/functions.md

 ## <a name="language_from_browser"></a>language_from_browser()

-The `language_from_browser()` function returns a language code based on the [Accept-Language header].
+The `language_from_browser()` function returns a language code representing the preferred language of the user.
+Most browsers allow users to select one or more preferred languages.
+These languages are transmitted to web sites using the [Accept-Language header].
+The `language_from_browser()` function reads this header and extracts the language from it.

 The code will be in [ISO-639-1], [ISO-639-2], or [ISO-639-3] format and will be in lower case.
 If multiple languages are listed in the [Accept-Language header], the first recogized language will be returned.

 {% include side-by-side.html demo="language_from_browser" %}

+That this function will return `None` if the [`interface()`] is `sms`, if the [Accept-Language header] is missing, or if no valid [ISO-639-1], [ISO-639-2], or [ISO-639-3] code can be found in the [Accept-Language header].

 Optionally, you can call `language_from_browser()` with arguments, where the arguments are valid languages.
 The first valid language